 - Post-surgical compression bra

-- A godsend for patients that have breast lifts, breast augmentations, breast reductions, breast reconstruction, or mastectomy surgery.
-In all cases, the constant pressure as well as the added support will reduce recovery time, swelling, and pain.
+- A godsend for patients with breast lifts, breast augmentations, breast reductions, breast reconstruction, or mastectomy surgery.
+The constant pressure and added support will reduce recovery time, swelling, and pain in all cases.

 - Look for wireless front closing bras to make it easier on you.

 - Post-surgical arm compression garments

-- Patients that have had liposuction or coolsculpting on their arms will find a nice array of compression garments that specifically target arms.
-Most of the times these will be worn as a sort of vest that fits around the upper torso and encompasses the upper arms.
+- Patients with liposuction or cool sculpting on their arms will find a nice array of compression garments that specifically target arms.
+Most of the time, these will be worn as a vest that fits around the upper torso and encompasses the upper arms.

 - Leg compression